Waterhole No. 3: Plot

 Foggers tells Hilb to stay guard on the local hotel while he and the shoemaker head for the brothel.
 As Cole and company approach the place, they are spotted by Hilb, who barricades inside his room.
 Instead of trying to storm in, Cole and Copperud decide to keep an eye from the room across the hallway and wait until Foggers returns.
 Next morning, in spite of their plans, Hilb manages to escape the hotel, leading to a gunfight that results in the thief dropping his half of the gold and running away from town.
 Foggers then enters the fray, and in the confusion, Ben manages to flee with the loot.
 Cole, Copperud and Foggers set out in pursuit, only to enter head on in Shipley's campfire; Ben is already there.

 When questioned, Foggers states that he has been in pursuit of the thieves, while Cole declares that Quinlen's death was an act of self-defense.
 Copperud corroborates both tales, thus leaving Ben as the culprit.
 However, in Ben's saddlebag there is nothing but rocks, so it is assumed that he must have dropped the gold in the trail between Integrity and the camp.
 Billee gets to the place just as everyone leaves to find where Ben has stashed the gold, leaving only Billee and Ben in the Army camp.
 Cole backtracks in time to see Billee gallop off, leaving Ben alone.
 Cole follows Billee to some rocks where Ben has hid the gold, and has sex with her.
 Still, Cole departs with the gold and the sheriff's horse a few moments later, and Billee is both angry and distraught as he, once more, has left her behind.

-All the others arrive to the place where Billee is, sitting in a rock watching the horizon.
+All the others arrive to the place where Billee is, sitting on a rock watching the horizon.
 When asked about the gold, she points in Cole's direction, who can be seen riding on the rim of a distant ridge, and everybody departs in hot pursuit.